-Sign languages tend to absorb gestures from the community of the ambient spoken language (de l’Épée 1784; Shaffer 2002; Shaw & Delaporte 2011; Wilcox 2004) as well as create gestures, both of which can be nonarbitrary (Goldin-Meadow 2014; McNeill 2000) and both of which can then get lexicalized (Janzen 2012; Xavier & Wilcox 2014).
+Sign languages tend to absorb gestures from the community of the ambient spoken language (de l’Épée 1784; Shaffer 2002; Shaw & Delaporte 2011; Wilcox 2004) as well as create gestures; both of these types of gestures can be nonarbitrary (Goldin-Meadow 2014; McNeill 2000) and subsequently get lexicalized (Janzen 2012; Xavier & Wilcox 2014).
 While gestures can be of many types, the development from natural gesture discourses in the early stages of a sign language into conventional signs points in this direction (Supalla 2013).
 Thus, the newly formed lexical items can be similar in sign languages that are not genetically related (Janzen & Shaffer 2002).

 Connected to this point is a factor not unique to sign languages, but more prevalent in them: nonarbitrary form/meaning mappings.
-Handbooks of historical linguistics that analyze spoken languages typically start from the principle that regular sound change is associated with the arbitrariness of linguistic form and pay little attention to nonarbitrariness.
-Spoken languages vary in the amount and type of nonarbitrariness in their lexicons (Dingemanse et al. 2015; Dingemanse et al. 2020; Radden 2021), and do not exploit the full range of opportunities for nonarbitrariness available to them.
+Handbooks of historical linguistics that analyze spoken languages typically start from the principle that regular sound change is associated with the arbitrariness of linguistic form, and pay little attention to nonarbitrariness.
+Spoken languages vary in the amount and type of nonarbitrariness in their lexicons (Dingemanse et al. 2015; Dingemanse et al. 2020; Radden 2021) and do not exploit the full range of opportunities for nonarbitrariness available to them.
 For example, even though the bouba/kiki effect is robust across cultures (Ćwiek et al. 2020), words having to do with the senses of audition and touch are more likely to be nonarbitrary than words having to do with the visual shape of objects (Winter et al. 2017).
 Lupyan and Winter (2018) attribute the lack of full exploitation of nonarbitrariness in spoken languages to semantics; iconic forms are so connected to specific contexts and sensory depictions that they inhibit easy conveyance of abstract meanings.
-Dautriche and colleagues (2017) show that, given a natural language’s phonotactic rules, its lexicon uses a smaller portion of the phonological space available to it, where this phonological clustering may be due to nonarbitrariness.
+Dautriche et al. (2017) show that, given a natural language’s phonotactic rules, its lexicon uses a smaller portion of the phonological space than what is available to it, where this phonological clustering may be due to nonarbitrariness.
 Still, what nonarbitrariness there is in spoken languages can be informative to diachronic studies; similarities in nonarbitrariness can uncover semantic networks that reveal motivated diachronic change (Carling & Johansson 2014).

 In comparison, opportunities for nonarbitrariness in sign languages are abundant and robust (Guerra Currie et al. 2002; Lepic et al. 2016; Pietrandrea & Russo 2007; Pizzuto et al. 1995).
-Sign languages make generous use of encoding real-world visual information into signing (Brennan 2005), resulting in multiple strategies of nonarbitrariness and in patterns of such strategies within a given sign language (Padden et al. 2013).
-This is not because sign languages are exotic (see Braithwaite 2020) and it cannot be exclusively because they are “young” (where many have claimed they are young, but see Cantin & Encrevé 2022 for evidence that some sign languages go back at least to the early Middle Ages); the nonarbitrariness of sign languages is due mostly to modality differences.
+Sign languages make generous use of encoding real-world visual information into signing (Brennan 2005), resulting in multiple strategies of nonarbitrariness and patterns of such strategies within a given sign language (Padden et al. 2013).
+This is not because sign languages are exotic (see Braithwaite 2020), and it cannot be exclusively because they are “young” (which many have claimed, but see Cantin & Encrevé 2022 for evidence that some sign languages go back at least to the early Middle Ages); the nonarbitrariness of sign languages is due mostly to modality differences.
 As Johnston (1996: 65) puts it, “…the fact that our experience, as a whole, is visual, temporal, and spatial means that language that has visual and spatial resources for representation has greater means for mapping onto those very visual and spatial qualities.”
 To approximate the many types of nonarbitrariness found in sign languages, spoken languages must avail themselves of co-speech gestures (Reddy 1979; McNeill 1992).